jeanwsr/mokit-doc-mdbook/src/chap5-1.md

 The State-Averaged CASSCF (SA-CASSCF) calculation is under development.
 To give it a shot, you can try `mokit{nstates=2}` for an average of S<sub>0</sub>, S<sub>1</sub>, and S<sub>2</sub> states.
 To mix electronic states with different spins, you need `mokit{nstates=2,Mix_Spin}`.

 ## 5.1.3 MRCISD+Q calculation of the ground state
-The MRCISD calculations using `automr` are worthy of additional explainations.
-There are at least 3 variants of MRCISD: (1) uncontracted MRCISD (unc-MRCISD); (2) internally contracted MRCISD (ic-MRCISD); (3) fully internally contracted MRCISD (FIC-MRCISD).
+The MRCISD calculations using `automr` are worthy of additional explanations.
+There are at least 3 variants of MRCISD:
+(1) uncontracted MRCISD (unc-MRCISD);
+(2) internally contracted MRCISD (ic-MRCISD);
+(3) fully internally contracted MRCISD (FIC-MRCISD).
 All these variants are not size-consistent, therefore, the Davidson size-consistency correction is usually calculated and added into the total electronic energy (e.g. termed as FIC-MRCISD+Q).
 The computational cost and accuracy is unc-MRCISD > ic-MRCISD > FIC-MRCISD.

 The unc-MRCISD is very expensive and usually used for benchmark of small active space of small molecules.
 The ic-MRCISD+Q and FIC-MRCISD+Q variants are commonly used for routine MRCISD calculations.
 Some input examples are shown below